Sublime Noise: Musical Culture and the Modernist Writer (Johns Hopkins University Press; Fall 2014)

 I have begun work on a second project as well, provisionally entitled Nuclear Family Portrait: Humphrey Jennings and the Structure of Reading in Post-War Britain.
 This project examines the Mass-Observationist and documentary filmmaker Humphrey Jennings–in particular, the films Listen to Britain (a Blitz-era sound-film) and Family Portrait (a rendering of the 1951 Festival of Britain), and the literary-critical anthology Pandaemonium–as precursors to contemporary debates over “surface reading” and “symptomatic reading.”
-(To lay my cards on the table, I am on Team Symptom.)
 I engage, for example, with the Festival of Britain’s Pattern Group, in relation to the formal surface textures of films such as Family Portrait and the M-O anthology May the Twelfth.
-Jennings’s work, filmic and otherwise, reflect a tangle of political and psychological anxieties about post-war Britain, and about the cultural practices of reading itself.
+Jennings’s work, filmic and otherwise, reflect a tangle of political and psychological anxieties about post-war Britain, and about reading itself.

 “Ezra Pound’s Musical Compositions,” chapter for The New Ezra Pound, ed.
 Mark Byron (forthcoming from Cambridge UP).